Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 > If you are publishing a MacOS game, you **must** provide either a `Steam App ID` or a custom uri scheme (such as `my-game://launch`) to the `RegisterUriScheme`.

 ### Setting a Secret
-Users will connect to multiplayer sessions of your game using a shared secret.
-When a presence is set, you can designate a secret that will be shared with users who will use that to join.

-This library doesn't provide a mechanism to connect to multiplayer sessions (match making) and will be dependant on your game, engine, and networking stack.

-These secrets should contain enough data to know who & how to connect to someone but shouldn't include sensitive data like IP addresses.
+To join a game, users will use a secret to connect to a lobby.
+These secrets should contain enough data to know who & how to connect to lobby but shouldn't include sensitive data like IP addresses.

 As a basic example, consider this implementation:
 ```cs